Use this in Arrangement Calculator

 - POS system at £65/month = £780/year

-2. How Many Extra Bouquets Does It Represent?
+2. How Many Extra Bouquets Does That Represent?

 4. What Is the Payback Period?